 In addition to the annoying feeling of a dry mouth, this condition can create other problems.
 The ADA details how dryness irritates tissues in the mouth and promotes the growth of bacteria.
 As a result, dry mouth can lead to increased tooth decay and gum disease, inflammation that can cause infection and bad breath.
 Plus, when your mouth is moist, it’s easier to speak, chew and swallow.
 Saliva is also involved in the first step of digesting food, so a lack of saliva can interfere with good digestion.

-Saliva substitute is available as a spray, a solution that you swab or swish in the mouth, a gel and in lozenges, according to PubMed Health.
-You don’t need a prescription for most artificial saliva products (though some are available only by prescription), but sometimes they are hard to find on store shelves, so ask your pharmacist.
+Saliva substitute is usually available as a spray, a solution that you swab or swish in the mouth, a gel and in lozenges.
+You typically don’t need a prescription for most artificial saliva products (though some are available only by prescription), but sometimes they are hard to find on store shelves, so ask your pharmacist.

 Saliva Substitute vs. Saliva Stimulant